FFT Raster Removal

 The real chain of events is a little more complex than this.
 One problem is that a greyscale image will

-turn into a color image, when you run the FFT filter.
-This is a necessary step because the FFT'ed data
+turn into a color image when you run the FFT filter.
+This is a necessary step because the FFT'ed data splits up a greyscale

 To make this entire process less painful, i've created this action

 for Photoshop.
-The action ofcourse require the FFT Plugin also.
+The action requires this FFT Plugin.

 Once again i've tried doing the procss in color.
 This is somewhat troublesome compared to processing a greyscale image, as you have to repeat the process three times.
 This trick is now included in the action.